Guitar Strumming Patterns

 100 Bpm

-Now a simple eighth note down, up, down, up pattern this time putting the upstrokes on the ‘and' of the beat.
+Now a simple eighth note down, up, down, up pattern, placing the upstrokes on the 'and' of the beat.

-By removing various upstrokes and downstrokes in this example, we will get a variety of rock guitar strumming patterns.
+By removing various upstrokes and downstrokes, you can create a variety of rock guitar strumming patterns.

 strumming pattern guitar tab